gaborbata/jsame4k/README.md

 How to compile
 --------------
-Use `mvn clean install` which does the following:
+Use `mvn clean install` or `gradle clean build` which do the following:

 * compiles sources with `javac -target 1.5 S.java`
 * creates jar files: